parkejunior/parkejunior/README.md

 - 🇧🇷 From São Paulo, Brazil
 - :computer: Web Developer for a better web
 - :rocket: Passionate about science and astronomy
-- :muscle: Currently learning Vue.js 3 superpowers
+- :muscle: Currently learning Tailiwind CSS and AWS superpowers
 - :elephant: PHP and JavaScript are my main languages

 <details>